echo-devim/litewaf/README.md

 When an attack attempt is detected the script logs the event into `attacklogs.php` file and then redirects the user to a default page.

 The `attacklogs.php` script contains the logs, but it is authenticated.
-Thus means that you need to provide the right password to access the logs.
+Thus means that you need to provide the right password to access the logs (url: `attacklogs.php?pwd=your_password`).
 Even `attacklogs.php` is protected by LiteWAF.

 At the moment the logs are stored in plain text.
 Each row contains several information about the event (datetime, ip, user-agent, url requested, attack type, etc.).